The Royal Victoria Regional Health Centre acknowledges that the land on which we are situated is the traditional territory of the Anishinaabek Nation.

-We acknowledge the enduring presence of the Indigenous Peoples of this region, specifically, the Chippewa Tri-Council First Nations comprised of the Beausoleil First Nation, the Chippewas of Rama, and the Chippewas of Georgina Island.
+We further acknowledge the enduring presence of the Indigenous people of this region, specifically, the Chippewa Tri-Council First Nations, comprised of the:

-We acknowledge the Moose Deer Point First Nation, the Wahta Mohawks, the Georgian Bay, Moon River, and Barrie South-Simcoe Métis Councils in this region.
-We note that the Wendat and the Haudenosaunee Nations have also walked on this territory over time.
+We note, too, that the Wendat and the Haudenosaunee Nations have also walked on this territory over time.

 DWF Legacy Space